Passive radar: Current research

 Research on passive radar systems is of growing interest throughout the world, with various open-source publications showing active research and development in the United States (including work at the Air Force Research Labs, Lockheed-Martin Mission Systems, Raytheon, University of Washington, Georgia Tech/Georgia Tech Research Institute and the University of Illinois), in the NATO C3 Agency in The Netherlands, in the United Kingdom (at Roke Manor Research, QinetiQ, University of Birmingham, University College London and BAE Systems), France (including the government labs of ONERA), Germany (including the labs at Fraunhofer-FHR), Poland (including Warsaw University of Technology).
 There is also active research on this technology in several governments or university laboratories in China, Iran, Russia and South Africa.
 The low-cost nature of the system makes the technology particularly attractive to university laboratories and other agencies with limited budgets, as the key requirements are less hardware and more algorithmic sophistication and computational power.

 Much current research is currently focusing on the exploitation of modern digital broadcast signals.
-The US HDTV standard is particularly good for passive radar, having an excellent ambiguity function and very high power transmitters.
+The US HDTV (ATSC standards) standard is particularly good for passive radar, having an excellent ambiguity function and very high power transmitters.
 The DVB-T digital TV standard (and related DAB digital audio standard) used throughout most of the rest of the world is more challenging— transmitter powers are lower, and many networks are set up in a "single frequency network" mode, in which all transmitters are synchronised in time and frequency.
 Without careful processing, the net result for passive radar is like multiple repeaters jammers.